Functional-Genomics/TeachingMaterial/README.md

 The tools and R packages that we will be using during the practical are listed below (see [Software requirements](https://github.com/Functional-Genomics/TeachingMaterial#software-requirements)) and the necessary data files can be found [here](http://www.ebi.ac.uk/~mitra/courses/CG15/RNASeq.tar.gz).
 After dowloading and uncompressing the `tar.gz` file, you should have the following directory structure in your computer:

 ```
-CancerGenomics
-|-- DATA                                  # data used for the practicals
+DATA                                  # data used for the practicals
-|   |-- demultiplexing                    # multiplexed data !!!
+|-- demultiplexing                    # multiplexed data !!!
 Not used in the project - FYI only
-|   |-- eqtl                              # data used in the eqtl practical !!!
+|-- eqtl                              # data used in the eqtl practical !!!
 Not used in the project - FYI only
-|   |-- fastq                             # fastq files -> starting point
+|-- fastq                             # fastq files -> starting point
-|   |-- mapped                            # mapped data: BAM files
+|-- mapped                            # mapped data: BAM files
-|   `-- QCreports                         # precomputed QC report
+`-- QCreports                         # precomputed QC report
 |
 `-- IRAP_example                          # Directory setup for IRAP (raw_data +reference) + its output
     |-- data